-So far, the campaign has earned 39 pieces of coverage, with an average domain authority of 57 and 1.34 million estimated coverage views.
+So far, the campaign has earned 47 pieces of coverage (both on and offline), with an average domain authority of 57 and 1.34 million estimated coverage views.

-Print coverage also appeared in newspapers including The Daily Mail, The Sun, The Guardian, and The Daily Express.
+Print coverage included The Daily Mail, The Sun, The Guardian, and The Daily Express.

-A Facebook paid push was used around the hero video, with strong results including 293,000 views, 3.1k likes and 1.7k shares.
-Two thirds of the audience was organic, and the cost per view was only 0.02p – showing the high levels of engagement with the piece.
+A Facebook paid push was used to promote the hero video, with strong results including 297,000 views, 3.1k likes and 1.7k shares.
+Two-thirds of the audience was organic, and the cost per view was only 0.02p – showing the high levels of engagement with the piece.